pbarovsky/pbsegments_ohmyzsh_theme/README.md

 ---

 ## License
-This theme is open-source and free to use.
-Contributions are welcome!
+This project is licensed under the MIT License.

 ---